JoeIaquinto/TroyWeb.WolframLanguage.Activities/README.md

     * Flush Buffer
       * Push all buffered WSTP packets to the Wolfram Kernel
     * Wait for the next packet
-      * Syncronously wait for a response packet to be received from the Wolfram Kernel
+      * Synchronously wait for a response packet to be received from the Wolfram Kernel
   * Get Data category
     * Get Expression
       * Get the expression at the front of the results queue